The 5 most romantic spots in San Francisco

 You can always ride the ferry back if you’re too tired to walk, and visit the beautiful Golden Gate Park, home of the Botanical Garden.
 You’ll get to tour this 55-acre garden, featuring over 8,500 different kinds of plants and flowers, for free with proof of SF residency.
 Totally worth the trip to the Golden Gate Bridge.

 We can’t help but mention all the amazing places to go for dinner on this special night.
 If you’re trying to enjoy your food without the pressure of making a dinner reservation, head to Outerlands for brunch.
-It’s a cozy New American restaurant in Outer Sunset that specializes in locally sourced, organic fare.
+It’s a romantic New American restaurant in Outer Sunset that specializes in locally sourced, organic fare.
 Don’t miss out on their crazy-good housemade bread.

 Love cocktails?
 Then make a reservation at Top of the Mark.
 Located on the top level of the Mark Hopkins Hotel, this iconic cocktail bar serves signature martinis to complement the 360-degree twinkling view of the city lights.
 The tapas food menu is just as up-to-par.